JoaoVitorBranco/cmd01_tcc_ibm_quantum_hardware_usage/README.md

    IBM_QUANTUM_INSTANCE_CRN=your_instance_crn_here
    ```

-3. Run the notebook `0_sampler.ipynb` to execute the experiments.
+3. Open and run the notebook `0_sampler.ipynb` to execute the experiments and view results.

-## 📒 Code Structure
+## 📒 Notebook Structure

-The notebook `0_sampler.ipynb` includes:
+The notebook is organized as follows:
-- Importing required libraries.
-- Loading environment variables.
-- IBM Quantum account setup.
+1. **Imports and Setup**: Loads libraries, environment variables, and IBM Quantum credentials.
+2. **Basic Quantum Experiments**: Runs simple circuits and visualizes results using improved histograms.
+3. **Backend Information**: Lists available IBM Quantum backends and their qubit counts.
+4. **Order Finding Algorithm**:
+   - Implements modular multiplication gates
+   - Defines the order finding circuit
-- Selection of the least busy real backend.
+   - Executes the algorithm on both simulators and real hardware
-- Execution of a simple circuit (Hadamard + measurement).
-- Visualization of results with histograms.
+   - Processes results to estimate the order
-- Querying the number of qubits of available backends.
+5. **References**: Links to IBM Quantum documentation and resources.

 ## 🔗 References